primatic/openvision-oe/README.md

 * Are you allowed to make our images compatible with clones?
 Yes!
 * Are you allowed to distribute cloned images?
 Yes but only with "clone-version" tag and no development versions.
 * Do we support clones?
 No!
+* Are you allowed to make backup of our images?
+Yes!
+* Are you allowed to distribute backup images?
+Yes but only with "backup-version" tag and no development versions.
 * Do we provide support for self-building?
 No!
 We prefer to work on our projects.
 * Do we need more Vision Developers?
 Absolutely yes!
 Contribute to our git and we contact you!
 * Do we need more Vision Testers?
 Absolutely yes!
 Test our images and report bugs, help us grow you'll see the title flows.